-With 478 million monthly active users in 2021, Django safeguards the flawlessness of Pinterest by allowing users to follow each other and share pins and boards.
+With 478 million monthly active users in 2021, Pinterest is one of the most popular Django sites.
+The framework safeguards the flawlessness of Pinterest by allowing users to follow each other and share pins and boards.

 Facebook is another instance of a social network that uses Python/Django for its tech infrastructure.